-Tuberous sclerosis (TS) is a rare genetic condition.
-Sometimes called tuberous sclerosis complex (TSC), the disorder causes noncancerous (benign) tumors to grow in the brain and other vital organs, and on the skin.
+Tuberous sclerosis (TS), or tuberous sclerosis complex (TSC), is a rare genetic condition that causes noncancerous, or benign, tumors to grow in your brain, other vital organs, and skin.

-There is no cure for TS, but most patients can expect a normal lifespan.
-Treatments are targeted to individual symptoms, and careful monitoring by a physician experienced with TS is advised.
+There’s no known cure for TS, but most people can expect to have a normal lifespan.
+Treatments are targeted at individual symptoms, and careful monitoring by your doctor is advised.

-Approximately one million people have been diagnosed with TS around the world.
-According to the Tuberous Sclerosis Alliance, there are about 50,000 cases in the United States (TSA, 2012).
+Approximately 1 million people have been diagnosed with TS around the world, and according to the Tuberous Sclerosis Alliance (TSA), there are about 50,000 cases in the United States.
 The condition is very difficult to recognize and diagnose, so the actual number of cases could be higher.

-The TSA also reports that approximately one-third of cases are inherited, and two-thirds are thought to be from spontaneous genetic mutation.
-If one parent has TS, the child has a 50 percent chance of inheriting it (TSA, 2012).
+The TSA also reports that approximately one-third of cases are inherited, and two-thirds are thought to occur from spontaneous genetic mutation.
+If one parent has TS, their child has a 50 percent chance of inheriting it.

-Scientists have identified two genes (TSC1 and TSC2) that can cause TS, but having only one of them can result in the disease.
-Researchers are working to find out exactly what each of these genes does and how they affect TS.
-It is thought that they suppress tumor growth and are important in fetal development of the skin and brain.
+Scientists have identified two genes called TSC1 and TSC2.
+These genes can cause TS, but having only one of these can result in the disease.
+Researchers are working to find out exactly what each of these genes do and how they affect TS, but they think the genes suppress tumor growth and are important in the fetal development of the skin and brain.

-A parent with a mild case of TS may not even be aware of the condition until a child is diagnosed.
-If only one parent passes on the gene mutation, the child can get TS.
-Two thirds of cases of TS are the result of spontaneous mutation, with neither parent passing on the gene.
-The reason for this mutation is currently a mystery, and there is no known way to prevent it.
+A parent with a mild case of TS may not even be aware of the condition until their child is diagnosed.
+Two-thirds of cases of TS are the result of spontaneous mutation, with neither parent passing on the gene.
+The reason for this mutation is a mystery, and there’s no known way to prevent it.

-Diagnosis of TS can be confirmed with genetic tests.
-When considering genetic testing for family planning purposes, it is important to remember that only a third of TS cases are due to heredity.
-If there is a family history of TS, it is possible to get genetic testing to see if you carry the gene.
+A diagnosis of TS can be confirmed with genetic tests.
+When considering genetic testing for family planning, it’s important to remember that only one-third of TS cases are inherited.
+If you have a family history of TS, it’s possible to get genetic testing to see if you carry the gene.

-There is a broad range of symptoms of TS, and they vary greatly from one person to another.
-Very mild cases can present with few, if any, symptoms.
-In other cases, the patient suffers from a variety of intellectual and physical disabilities.
+There’s a broad range of symptoms of TS, which vary greatly from one person to another.
+Very mild cases can present few, if any, symptoms, and in other cases, people have a variety of intellectual and physical disabilities.

 - developmental delays

-- noncancerous tumors on the kidneys or heart
+- noncancerous tumors of the kidneys or heart

-- growths around or underneath fingernails and toenails
+- growths around or underneath the fingernails and toenails

 - growths on the retina or pale patches on the eye